A Lean Banking Case Study in Mortgage Operations Transformation

 By the way, the entire engagement self-funded in just five months.
 And by month 12, payback on the investment in The Lab reached a factor of 7.5x.

-If you’re looking to apply lean methodology in banking or mortgage operations, look no further than The Lab.
+If you’re looking to apply lean methodology in banking or mortgage operations in 2021, look no further than The Lab.
 We’ve helped scores of banks with lean operations and lean implementation plans, all without any new technology.
 Learn more about our unique self-funding engagement model, and irresistible money-back guarantee, right here.